 We have a written set of Corporate Governance Guidelines that are designed to help ensure effective corporate governance of our Company.
 Our Corporate Governance Guidelines cover topics including, but not limited to, director responsibilities, director qualification standards, director access to management and independent advisors, director compensation, director orientation and continuing education, the periodic evaluations of our Board and its Committees and succession planning.
 Succession planning for the Board is critical to our success.
 Our goal is to achieve a Board that provides effective oversight of the Company through the appropriate balance of diversity of perspectives, experience, expertise and skills.
 Our Corporate Governance Guidelines are reviewed periodically by the Nominating and Corporate Governance Committee to assess the adequacy of the corporate governance guidelines and recommend any proposed changes to the Board.
-The Corporate Governance Guidelines are amended by our Board when appropriate.
-The full text of our Corporate Governance Guidelines is available on our website at www.ocugen.com.
+The Corporate Governance Guidelines is available on our website at www.ocugen.com.

-The Board's role in risk oversight is consistent with our leadership structure, with management having day-today responsibility for assessing and managing our risk exposure and the Board actively overseeing management of our risks, both at the Board and Committee level.
+The Board's role in risk oversight is consistent with our leadership structure, with management having day-to-day responsibility for assessing and managing our risk exposure and the Board actively overseeing management of our risks, both at the Board and Committee level.
 The risk oversight process includes receiving regular reports from Committees and our executive officers to enable our Board to understand our risk identification, risk management and risk mitigation strategies with respect to areas of potential material risk, including operations (including cyber-security), finance, legal, regulatory, strategic and reputational risk.